hubertwojcik/neo-objects/README.md

 This application enables users to:

 - Browse through a list of near-Earth objects using the NASA API.
-- Filter objects based on characteristics like size, velocity, and proximity to Earth.
+- Filter objects based on characteristics like size, whether they are hazardous to Earth, and their absolute magnitude.
 - View detailed information about each object, including estimated diameter, relative velocity, and more.
 - Experience smooth and responsive animations and transitions.